cecP/cifar10-pytorch/README.md

 # Pytorch models implemented on CIFAR10

 Deep learning models for CIFAR10 implemented in pytorch.
 CNN, RNN and Alexnet implemented up till now.
 Useful for testing the performance of different model architectures.
-Can run both on CPU only and GPU, but CPU is too slow for the more complicated models.
+Can run both on CPU only and GPU.

 ### Prerequisites